If you are worried about odors and latex mattresses, read this now.

 - Choose a 100% natural or organic latex mattress with no fillers or synthetic materials.

 - Higher quality foams are thoroughly washed to remove residues and allowed to cured before being formed into beds, allowing any odors plenty of time to dissipate.

 - Look for a bed with a cover made from natural materials like cotton and wool.

 - Choose an unglued mattress.
 Glues and adhesives are often one of the most odorous mattress components.

-In our article about eco-friendly mattress options, we identified Astrabeds as a good source for 100% natural latex mattresses, as they have Eco-Institut certifications, no toxic chemicals or glues, and certified organic latex and cotton covers.
+In our article about eco-friendly mattress options, we identified Astrabeds as a good source for 100% organic latex mattresses, as they have Global Organic Latex Standard and Eco-Institut certifications, no toxic chemicals or glues, and certified organic latex and cotton covers.
 The composition of their beds would be ideal for those concerned about odors, and reviews do not mention issues with unpleasant or strong smells.

 Takes these steps to further eliminate lingering odors.